Sales 855.945.7921 | Support 888.277.8514 |

 Check Spending Against Financial Statements

 This part of the grant reporting process is crucial.
-Cross-check the initial numbers of your spending against your organization’s actual expenditures to ensure an accurate representation of the numbers.
+Cross-check your spending’s initial numbers against your organization’s actual expenditures to ensure an accurate representation of the numbers.

 Most funders will require that you explain the variances between the budgeted amount and the actual amount spent on any activities in your grant reports.
 Be honest and accurate in your reporting.

-For example, if you mentioned spending $2,000 on a particular activity but actually spent $2,400, then explain why.
-You should do the same if you underspend as well.
+For example, if you mentioned spending $2,000 on a particular activity but spent $2,400, then explain why.
+If you spend less than anticipated, it is advisable to do the same.

 Also, be sure to keep documentation to back up your expense claims.
 Payroll and accounting software simplifies this process as all documentation is stored securely in the cloud.
-Online financial recordkeeping will also come in handy should another person step in to continue the grant reporting process.
+Online financial recordkeeping will also be useful should another person step in to continue the grant reporting process.

 Stay On Top of Deadlines

-TAs with anything, it’s essential to stick to your deadlines.
-It shows your grantors that you’re responsible and can help secure your organization more funding.
-However, if you’re unable to process the grant report due to activities or events that have not yet taken place, be sure to give ample notice to the funder and state your reason why.
+As with anything, it’s essential to stick to your deadlines.
+It shows your grantors that you’re responsible and can help secure more funding for your organization.
+If you cannot process the grant report because of activities or events that have not yet occurred, give ample notice to the funder and state why.
 With sound reasoning, they will typically understand the situation.

 Looking to Bridge the Gap Between Employee Time and Grant Spending?